dhasteer/dhasteer_cs348k_proj/README.md

 # Video Hypercompression

-*Goal*: Explore whether and how replacing I-frames of video with generative AI-compatible information (ie. text+sketch) for reconstruction can be processed for computer vision tasks.
+*Goal*: Explore whether and how replacing I-frames of video with generative AI-compatible information (ie. text+sketch) for reconstruction can be processed for computer vision tasks, judging success by accuracy and compression benefits.

 *Stretch Goal:* Modify H.264 bitstream appropriately for this format.